Herbert George Jenkins: As publisher

-By the 1950s—long after Jenkins' death—the company was still being run as a 1930s business might have been.
+By the 1950s – long after Jenkins' death – the company was still being run as a 1930s business might have been.
 In 1964 it merged with Barrie & Rockcliffe to form Barrie & Jenkins, which continued to publish Wodehouse's novels, but specialised in books about ceramics, pottery and antiques.
 In 1969 the company published the first of George MacDonald Fraser's popular The Flashman Papers novels after it had been rejected by many other publishers.
 Barrie & Jenkins had a short commercial history and was taken over by Hutchinson, who were themselves taken over by Century and then by Random House (now owned by Bertelsmann).
 It continues to exist as a specialist imprint mainly for hardback editions within the Random House stable.

 Book series

-The following series were issued the Herbert Jenkins publishing company:
+The following series were published by Herbert Jenkins Ltd: